-In the past few weeks, you've probably increased your use of hand sanitizer and other soaps.
-But while all of those disinfecting agents are protecting you, they might be hurting something else—your engagement ring.
-Turns out, the aggressive use of hand sanitizer is doing two dangerous things to your engagement ring and the experts at James Allen, an online diamond retailer, explained it all to us.
+In the past few years, you've probably increased your use of hand sanitizer and other soaps, and while those disinfecting agents protect you, they might be hurting your engagement ring.
+As it turns out, the aggressive use of hand sanitizer is doing two dangerous things to your engagement ring and the experts at James Allen, an online diamond retailer, explained it all to us.

 Meet the Expert